 The National Research Foundation bid awards and contracts.
 Below is the latest award.

 The Tshwane University of Technology intends to increase its research outputs and throughput of postgraduate students, strengthen supervision, and add to its number of postdoctoral research fellows to significantly expand its research base.
-To accomplish this, the University invites applications from prospective postdoctoral research fellows who will be based within the Centre for Entrepreneurship Development in the Department of Management and Entrepreneurship.
+To accomplish this, the University invites applications from prospective postdoctoral research fellows who will be based within the Department of Economics in the Faculty of Economics and Finance.

 Hit enter to search or ESC to close